SheharyarAmin/Kuponglig_SDK/doc/StoreApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **getFirstStoreByVendorApiV1StoreStoresVendorFirstGet**
+# **getFirstStoreApiV1StoreVendorFirstVendorIdGet**
-> StoreModel getFirstStoreByVendorApiV1StoreStoresVendorFirstGet(vendorId)
+> StoreModel getFirstStoreApiV1StoreVendorFirstVendorIdGet(vendorId)

-Get First Store By Vendor
+Get First Store

 Endpoint to fetch the first store for a specific vendor. - Returns the first store belonging to the given vendor.